tbogdala/mindmeld/README.md

 *   Splash screen gets updated with: `dart run flutter_native_splash:create`.
     Docs: https://github.com/jonbhanson/flutter_native_splash

+*   Think downloading a single file would be easy with a framework like Flutter?
+    Nope!
+This package got the job done for me: https://github.com/781flyingdutchman/background_downloader

 Building the necessary library components for the iOS simulator app.